PubInv/Ox/elec/README.md

 |              	|                   	|                 	| 23                	| J12-6 	|         	|            	|
 |              	|                   	|                 	| 24                	| J12-7 	|         	|            	|

-## Unit 3-???
-Wiring of ODECOS Unit 3-??
-Notes
-See: TBD